 Step 1: CENTROID CNC PC minimum hardware and benchmark requirements for proper CNC control operation.

-We suggest using an Intel NUC model #NUC10i3FNK / NUC10i3FNH (or newer) and a Touch Screen LCD display with 16:9 aspect ratio (1920x1080 preferred as the CNC12 software is a perfect fit at this size.)
-You can purchase an Intel NUC from Centroid with Windows pre configured for CNC use and Centroid Acorn Free Mill, Router, Plasma and Lathe CNC software preloaded ready to run here.....
+We suggest using a Beelink EQI12 Mini PC and a Resistive Touch Screen LCD display with 16:9 aspect ratio (1920x1080 preferred as the CNC12 software is a perfect fit at this size.)
+You can purchase an Mini CNC PC from Centroid with Windows pre configured for CNC use and Centroid Acorn Free Mill, Router, Plasma and Lathe CNC software preloaded ready to run here.....

 But if you want to build, buy or use your own CNCPC here are the Centroid Primary CNCPC requirements:

-2.)
-An SSD (solid state drive) We only recommend Intel or Samsung SSD’s.
+3. An SSD (solid state drive).
+Only Intel or Samsung SSDs are recommended.
 Do not use mechanical hard drives.

 Step 2: Acorn Unboxing